You are here

 majordischargers into either ICIS-NPDES.
 EPA policy requires a more limited set of data be shared with EPA through data entry into ICIS-NPDES (PDF) (14 pp, 4.6 MB) for

-- Use the State Statistics and Loadings Search to download state statistics and loadings for each year.
+- Use the State Statistics and Loadings Search to download state statistics and loadings for each year for individual permits.

 - The Loading Tool contains information for industrial and municipal point source dischargers.
 Other types of Clean Water Act releases that are not available in the Loading Tool include: